Morning Glory

 - When the Morning glory seeds mature the pods turn papery brown and become hard.

-- The mature Morning glory seeds are dark-brown to matte-black, and wedge shaped.
+- The mature Morning glory seeds are dark-brown to matte-black and wedge shaped.

-- The Morning glory seeds are sized between and 1/8" and 1/4" long.
+- The Morning glory seeds are sized between 1/8" and 1/4" long.

-Growing Morning Glory
+Growing a Morning Glory

 Before sowing the seed, nick the morning glory seed with a file to help it absorb water and germinate more quickly, or soak overnight in tepid water to soften their coats.